 In 1992, the District entered into a cooperative agreement with the Omaha Chapter of the National Audubon Society to purchase and develop the Heron Haven Wetland located near 117th and West Maple Road.
-The District retained title to the land and the Audubon Society developed, operated, and maintained the site.
+The District retained title to the land and the Audubon Society developed, operates, and maintains the site.